gkoh/furble/README.md

 - on the mobile device:
    - pair with `furble`
 - on `furble` the mobile device should appear as a connectable target if the pairing was successful
-- connect to the mobile device to save the pairing
-  - the devices will remain paired even if you do not connect and save
 - forget `furble` on the mobile device to remove such a pair

 ### GPS Location Tagging